 What is Country?

-A country is a bordered landmass which is sovereign in nature demarcated through an imaginary line which can be specific in some regions and uncertain in others.
+A country is a bordered landmass sovereign in nature and restricted through an imaginary line that can be specific in some regions and uncertain in others.

-The border can be natural dividers like a river, ocean, or mountain, they remain throughout history and it’s easier to define border through it, while the imaginary boundary can be debatable and could create tension between the two parties.
+The border can be natural dividers like a river, ocean, or mountain, they remain throughout history, and it’s easier to define a border through it.
+At the same time, the imaginary boundary can be debatable and create tension between the two parties.

-A country can be divided and get dissolved too, there are a total of 195 sovereign states as per the UN, the number keeps on changing.
+A country can be divided and get dissolved, too, there are a total of 195 sovereign states as per the UN, and the number keeps changing.
 A country can be as small as 0.2 miles, the Vatican City, and as large as 6.6 million square miles, Russia.

 A country can be governed through dictatorship or through the active involvement of the citizens too in choosing it.